abhiattipra/budgetApp-react-wdiov5/e2e/README.md

 Functionalities like add/edit budget item, inflow-outflow calculations, reports and its charts based on data, design consistency, data consistency across pages, and user experience is to be covered, with cross-platform support.

-Page refresh scenarios, network latency, app's performance with huge user data, style checks are not ccovered.
-The app will not be tested in android phones below 5.4 and iPhones below 8.0.
+Page refresh scenarios, network latency, app's performance with huge user data, style checks are not covered.

 ## Test Plan